-Our Writing Coffee and Conversation meets at various locations in Central London.
-We use the venues to start us off and inspire our writing.
+Our Writing Coffee and Conversation group, prior to lockdown, met at various locations in Central London.
+We used the venues to start us off and inspire our writing.
 At Tate Britain, we used paintings from 1600-1800's as a springboard for writing and conversation.

 I am currently facilitating a series of online poetry therapy workshops that can help you to explore feelings, and build your resilience as you connect with others in these challenging times.

-We use carefully selected poems as a springboard for writing, reflection and dialogue.
-For bookings and further information, see below.
+We use carefully selected poems as a springboard for writing, reflection and good conversation.
+For bookings and further information.

 My hope is to introduce this self-sustaining tool to all communities, including professionals and people who love writing, and journalling.

 My work in schools involves, working with young people.
 I facilitate a writing for wellbeing programme that uses creative and self- reflective writing to help students develop their self-esteem, build confidence and to support their social and emotional needs.

 I have worked with a local authority for over twelve years, to provide a poetry therapy service to survivors of complex trauma, domestic and sexual violence, and/ or people who had misused substances and experienced poor mental health.